 Ever since the disastrous Treaty of Paris in 1763, which notably entailed the loss of Canada and the Indies, France had been seeking revenge against England.
-The American War of Independence, led by the English colonies in America, was the perfect opportunity to do so, and on 4 July 1776 the colonies unilaterally declared their independence.
+The American War of Independence led by the English colonies in America, was the perfect opportunity to do so, and on 4 July 1776 the colonies unilaterally declared their independence.

-The three men’s simplicity won over not only the French diplomats, but also the hearts of the French people.
+Benjamin Franklin and his friends’ simplicity won over not only the French diplomats, but also the hearts of the French people.
 They were hero-worshipped in Paris and Versailles.

-The official reception was held at Versailles on 21 March 1778, although a treaty of alliance had already been negotiated with Vergennes, the Minister of Foreign Affairs, and had been signed on 6 February 1778.
+The official reception was held at Versailles on 21 March 1778, although a treaty of alliance had already been negotiated with the Count of Vergennes, the Minister of Foreign Affairs, and had been signed on 6 February 1778.
 This treaty marked France’s entry into the war against England.
 The three men’s simplicity won over not only the French diplomats, but also the hearts of the French people.
 They were hero-worshipped in Paris and Versailles.